named Best memoir of 2024 by Esquire, People,

 About Jessica

-Jessica Hoppe is a Honduran Ecuadorian writer based in New York City.
-She has been featured on ABC News and HBOMax Pa'lante! and her work has appeared in the Latino Book Review, The New York Times, Vogue, Paper Magazine, and elsewhere.
-Jessica is a board member of Time of Butterflies, a non-profit supporting families through domestic abuse recovery, and an organizer with the Central American Writer's group.
-Her debut memoir First in the Family is available for preorder.
+Named a writer to watch by Publishers Weekly (Fall 2024), Hoppe's work has appeared in the Latino Book Review, The New York Times, Vogue, and elsewhere.
+Hoppe is a board member of Time of Butterflies, a nonprofit supporting families through domestic abuse recovery, and is an organizer with the CentAm & Isthmian Writers group.
+She lives in New York City.

 literary agent